 7 String Chords: 4 String Shapes

 Here are a few shapes that use just the lowest four strings that wouldn’t be possible without the Drop tuning.

 7 String Chords: Two Hand Tapped Shapes

 The following shapes require too many fingers or wide stretches.
 Therefore, it is necessary to play them using both hands.
 The index finger or middle finger on your picking hand can be used to tap the 3 lowest strings.
 This may be slightly tricky at first as you will need to barre across all three at once.
 You can then use your fretboard hand to tap the remaining notes simultaneously.

 You may find that some notes ring out louder than others.
 Experiment with applying a different amount of force with each finger to try to get an even sound.
 Personally I find I have to tap more softly with my picking hand.

 A minor 7

 A Major 7

-Once you start getting to grips with these you can start to experiment with creating other chord types.
+Once you start getting to grips with these chords for 7 string guitar you can start to experiment with creating other chord types.
 For instance, we haven’t looked at 6/13 extensions.
 Try to incorporate one or more of these into a chord progression and you’ll soon get used to the different fingerings.